Dallas Market Center: Trade events and markets

 Dallas Market Center hosts dozens of trade events throughout the year, including nine major markets attracting some 200,000 retail buyers.

 The Accessories Resource Team (ART), the trade association for home decorative accessories, partners with Dallas Market Center to sponsor the ARTS Awards gala held each January which recognizes excellence and achievement in retailing, manufacturing, design, and representation.

 The Toy Industry Association holds its Fall Toy Preview at Dallas Market Center each fall.
 This show for mass market retailers is the toy industry's most important preview of products under development for the following year.

 In popular media

-Portions of the 1976 film Logan's Run were filmed in the Apparel Mart.
-The 1984 slasher movie The Initiation was filmed in the World Trade Center.
+Portions of the 1976 film Logan's Run were filmed in the Apparel Mart and World Trade Center buildings.
+Portions of the 1984 slasher movie The Initiation were filmed in the World Trade Center building.